Whistleblower accuses White House of Ukraine call cover-up

 “I believe that everything in this matter here is totally unprecedented,” he said.

-In the complaint, the anonymous whistleblower says that he or she was not present for Trump’s Ukraine call, multiple White House officials shared consistent details about it.
+In the complaint, the anonymous whistleblower acknowledged not being present for Trump’s Ukraine call, but said multiple White House officials shared consistent details about it.

 In this case, the complaint said, the officials told the whistleblower they were “directed” by White House lawyers to remove the electronic transcript from the computer system in which such transcripts are typically stored for coordination, finalization and distribution to Cabinet-level officials.